Expression Pedal Mod

 • Move the pedal to minimum volume and adjust trim port R2 until the vip voltage has decreased by ca. 0.10 Volt (ca 0.1 – 0.6 Volt depending on the pedal type)

-IF you have done the modd in the pedal itself and IF you decide to keep the trim pots: you have finished here
+IF you have done the modd within the pedal and you opt for keeping the trim pots, the work is done

-Or replace the trim pots by constant resistors (necessary if you did the mod in the TRS plug itself because of limited place): unsolder the pots, measure their resistance, try to find equivalent resistors.
+You can also replace the trim pots by constant resistors (necessary if you did the mod within the TRS plug with limited place): unsolder the trim pots, measure their resistance, find (or combine) equivalent resistors.

 Values for Expression foot pedals like Behringer FCV and Yamaha FC7 with 50kOhm potentiometer and 1kOhm R2 shunt resistance: